magento/devdocs/guides/v1.0/m2devgde/config/depend-inj.md

 <p><a href="{{ site.githuburl }}m2devgde/config/depend-inj.md" target="_blank"><em>Help us improve this page</em></a>&nbsp;<img src="{{ site.baseurl }}common/images/newWindow.gif"/></p>

+<h4>Contents</h4>

+See one of the following sections:

+*	<a href="#dep-inj-intro">Introduction</a>
+*	<a href="#dep-inj-mod">How to use dependency injection</a>
+*	<a href="#dep-inj-mod-config">Dependency injection type configurations</a>
+*	<a href="#dep-inj-map">Interface preferences</a>
+*	<a href="#dep-inj-compile">Definition compiler tool</a>

 <h2 id="dep-inj-intro">Introduction</h2>

+<p class="q">Reviewer: Is the content in <a href="https://wiki.corp.x.com/display/MAGE2/Magento+2+DI+Overview#Magento2DIOverview-DIinMagento2" target="_blank">this wiki page</a> current and correct?
+If so I will use it here.
+A comment at the bottom of the page indicates that some information is outdated.</p>

-Dependency injection in Magento 2 is the alternative to the `Mage` class used in Magento 1.
+Dependency injection is used in Magento 2 as an alternative to the `Mage` class used in Magento 1.
 With dependency injection, an object does not need to locate an object or value on which it depends.
 Instead, a PHP class declares its dependencies in a constructor&mdash;a process referred to as *constructor dependency injection*.

+A *dependency* (sometimes referred to as *coupling*) implies the degree that one component relies on another component to perform a function.
+A large amount of dependency limits code reuse and makes moving components to new projects difficult.

+In simple terms, if ModuleA needs to access some functionality in ModuleB, then ModuleA is dependent on ModuleB.
+ModuleA consumes the service offered by ModuleB, so ModuleA is the consumer and ModuleB is the dependent.

 The following example defines a constructor dependency on `SomeServiceInterface`:

 <script src="https://gist.github.com/xcomSteveJohnson/dce474ab88e085062df0.js"></script>

 The benefit of constructor dependency injection is that the object is immutable.

+<p class="q">Reviewer: Is method injection valid and is it in fact mentioned in this topic?</p>

 (A second type of dependency injection, *method injection*, is discussed later in this topic.)